 To some, ABM adoption may sound easier said than done and rightfully so.
-To get the right outcomes for your hard work, it is important that you also identify the best tactics, necessary budgets, and the right resources for adopting an account based strategy, and to tie your internal expectations to the external outcomes.
+Because concepts like AI-infused ABM is also becoming a relevant method.
+To get the right outcomes for your hard work, it is important that you also identify the best ABM tactics, necessary budgets, and the right resources for adopting an account based strategy, and to tie your internal expectations to the external outcomes.

-This article will provide an objective overview of tactics, budgets, resources, as well as captured organization insights to help you lay the groundwork on leveraging, developing, and enhancing your account based marketing initiatives.
+This article will provide an objective overview of ABM benchmark metrics, tactics, budgets, resources, as well as captured organization insights to help you lay the groundwork on leveraging, developing, and enhancing your account based marketing initiatives.
 Let’s get started.

 Some Key Findings from Doing ABM

 - ABM is a strategic go-to-market approach that delivers key board-level metrics.
-Account based marketing improves customer lifetime value (80%), improves win rates (86%), and delivers higher ROI (76%) than a traditional go-to-market approach.
+Following account based marketing benchmarks improves customer lifetime value (80%), improves win rates (86%), and delivers higher ROI (76%) than a traditional go-to-market approach.

 - Since its early success, organizations have doubled down on ABM investments in 2019.
 Companies have increased their ABM spend by 41% in 2019.

 - More than two-thirds (69%) of top-performing account based organizations now have a dedicated account based leader.
 The market has caught on—70% of those who started their account based initiatives in the last six months have dedicated leaders.